-Cemetery of Montparnasse is the third-largest in Paris and rivals Père Lachaise in the 20th district for famous “residents”, particularly the who’s who of literature, music, art, film, sculpture, and poetry.
+This cemetery is the third-largest in Paris and rivals Père Lachaise in the 20th district for famous “residents”, particularly the who’s who of literature, music, art, film, sculpture, and poetry.
 There are 35,000 people buried here and the list of notables, both French and international, is very impressive.
 Some examples: composer Camille Saint-Saens, author Guy de Maupassant, author Charles Baudelaire, author and feminist Simone de Beauvoir, author-philosopher Jean-Paul Sartre, American actress Jean Seberg, and author Chaim Soutine.
 Entrance to the cemetery is free and is in the 14th district.

 This intriguing destination (see separate post) is a museum of industry and progress.
 Here you’ll find the first mechanical calculator created by Blaise Pascal, early airplane models, early instruments of all kinds, like binoculars, cameras, cars, as well as each successive and more perfected version of it.
 It’s absolutely fascinating, especially for those who like inventions and mechanical devices.
 You’ll find them in seven categories: Scientific Instruments, materials, mechanics, transportation, energy, construction, and communication.
 The museum was established in 1794, as a repository of these signs of inventive progress through history.
 It’s free the first Sunday of each month.